KenT2/pipresents-gapless/README.md

          python /home/pi/pipresents/pipresents.py -p pp_mediashow_1p3

-to see a repeating multimedia show.
+to see a repeating multimedia show then:

+          python /home/pi/pipresents/pipresents.py -p pp_mediashow_1p3 -f -b

+to display full screen and to disable screen blanking

 Now read the manual to try other examples.